Hippospongia communis: History

 Hippospongia communis has many oscules that are scattered and grouped along the top of the sponge.
 Its porous structure and spongey exterior made it perfect for people throughout history, as far back as 1900 BC, to use it as a household item.
 In particular, the honeycomb bath sponge was used for things like cleaning, hygiene, cooking and agriculture in Rome.

 In Greek civilization, having the Hippospongia communis was an important status symbol.
 They included it in their pottery and literature.

 The Egyptians also used the Hippospongia communis many ways.
 They used the sponge to create texture on walls when painting.

 Other ways that Hippospongia communis was put to use were in medicine.
 H. communis was used for contraception, surgery and waking people from anesthesia.
 H. communis was also used in cosmetics.

 Due to its popularity, the sponge community was threatened due to fisheries harvesting these sponges.
-Fishermen were overfishing these sponges were causing harmful diseases to their populations.
+Fishermen overfishing these sponges were causing harmful diseases to their populations.
 They were fished to the point of extinction, and the waters of the Mediterranean are still feeling the repercussions.